apostrophecms/code-upgrader/README.md

 The primary thing to understand is that this tool is not likely to make the project codebase 100% ready to use with Apostrophe 3.
 Its mission is to significantly *reduce* the manual work required to do so.

-A few things that you can expect to need to do manually include:
+*Some* of the things that you can expect to need to do manually include:
 - jQuery-powered widget players (not "lean mode") due to their structure and lack of jQuery in A3 by default.
 - "Anonymous" area configuration in template files.
 These configurations must be moved into the proper module's `index.js` schema definition.
 - Some schema field and widget options due to the wide varation.